Tre'von Moehrig: 2024

 On January 19, 2024, the Las Vegas Raiders officially promoted Pierce to be their new head coach after he led the Raiders to a 5–4 record to end 2023.
 Patrick Graham returned as defensive coordinator and chose to retain Moehrig and Marcus Epps as the starting safety duo alongside starting cornerbacks, Nate Hobbs and Jack Jones.

-On October 27, 2024, Moehrig made nine combined tackles (five solo), a pass deflection, and intercepted a pass by Patrick Mahomes intended for tight end Travis Kelce during a 20–24 loss to the Kansas City Chiefs.
-The following week, he collected a career-high 13 combined tackles (eight solo) and was credited with half a sack in a 24–41 loss at the Cincinnati Bengals in Week 10.
-In Week 14, Moehrig made eight combined tackles (five solo), a career-high three pass deflections, recovered a fumble, and was credited with half a sack in a 13–28 loss at the Tampa Bay Buccaneers.
+On October 27, 2024, Moehrig made nine combined tackles (five solo), a pass deflection, and intercepted a pass by Patrick Mahomes intended for tight end Travis Kelce during a 24–20 loss to the Kansas City Chiefs.
+The following week, he collected a career-high 13 combined tackles (eight solo) and was credited with half a sack in a 41–24 loss at the Cincinnati Bengals in Week 10.
+In Week 14, Moehrig made eight combined tackles (five solo), a career-high three pass deflections, recovered a fumble, and was credited with half a sack in a 28–13 loss at the Tampa Bay Buccaneers.
 He completed the 2024 NFL season with 104 combined tackles (64 solo), ten pass deflections, two interceptions, two fumble recoveries, and one sack while he started all 17 games.
 He received an overall grade of 67.5 from Pro Football Focus, which ranked 59th among 171 qualifying safeties in 2024.

 Carolina Panthers

 On March 12, 2025, the Carolina Panthers signed Moehrig to a three–year, $51 million contract that includes $34.50 million guaranteed and a signing bonus of $18.00 million.
 In Week 9, Moehrig recorded five tackles, two for a loss, two pass breakups, and an interception in a 16-13 win over the Green Bay Packers, earning NFC Defensive Player of the Week.
+During a Week 12 game against the San Francisco 49ers, Moehrig punched Jauan Jennings in the groin area, which resulted in a one game suspension without pay.
+He started 16 games in 2025, recording 103 tackles (third on the team), three sacks, two passes defensed, and one interception.